A coupling problem for entire functions and its application to the long-time asymptotics of integrable wave equations: Introduction

 where $u\equiv u(x,t)$ is the fluid velocity in the $x$ direction, $\varkappa\geq 0$ is a constant related to the critical shallow water wave speed, and subscripts denote partial derivatives.
 It was first introduced by Camassa and Holm in \cite{ch} and Camassa et al.\ \cite{chh} as a model for shallow water waves, but it actually already appeared earlier in a list by Fuchssteiner and Fokas \cite{ff}.
 Regarding the hydrodynamical relevance of this equation, let us also mention the more recent articles by Johnson \cite{jo}, Ionescu-Kruse \cite{io07} as well as Constantin and Lannes \cite{cla}.

-While in the case $\varkappa>0$ there is an underlying Rieman--Hilbert problem which can be analyzed using the nonlinear steepest descent method \cite{bosh}, \cite{boitsh}, \cite{bokoshte}, this breaks down in the limiting case $\varkappa=0$.
+While in the case $\varkappa>0$ there is an underlying Riemann--Hilbert problem which can be analyzed using the nonlinear steepest descent method \cite{bosh}, \cite{bosh2}, \cite{boitsh}, \cite{bokoshte} (cf.\ also \cite{cogeiv06} where a related additive Riemann--Hilbert problem is mentioned), this breaks down in the limiting case $\varkappa=0$.
 In this case, the solitons are no longer smooth but have a single peak and hence are also known as peakons.
 Nevertheless, it was conjectured by McKean \cite{mckean} (cf.\ also \cite{mckean2}, \cite{mckean3}) that solutions split into a train of peakons, in accordance with earlier numerical observations by Camassa et al.\ \cite{chh}.
 However, apart from the multi-peakon case \cite{bss} (and some low-regularity solutions \cite{li} as well as for a simplified flow \cite{lou}), this has been an open problem, resolved only recently by us in \cite{IsospecCH}.
 The technical problem here stems from the fact that the underlying isospectral problem has purely discrete spectrum and hence it is no longer possible to set up the usual scattering theory.
 Our approach in \cite{IsospecCH} circumvented this shortcoming by a thorough investigation of the associated isospectral problem, which then allowed us to deduce long-time asymptotics.
 However, this approach has still some drawbacks.
 For example, it is not possible to obtain long-time asymptotics which hold uniformly in sectors.

 The aim of the present article is to propose a novel approach to such kind of problems, which seems to be more natural.
-In some sense, it can be thought of as a adaptation of the usual Riemann--Hilbert problem approach.
+In some sense, it can be thought of as an adaptation of the usual Riemann--Hilbert problem approach.
 More precisely, we will replace the Riemann--Hilbert problem with a certain coupling problem for entire functions.
 Consequently, we will investigate the asymptotic behavior of solutions to this problem under known behavior of the given data.

 As a prototypical example, we will apply our results to derive long-time asymptotics for the dispersionless Camassa--Holm equation.
 However, we expect that this new technique will also work for other equations, whose underlying isospectral problem exhibits purely discrete spectrum.
 For example, it can immediately be applied to derive long-time asymptotics for corresponding equations in the whole Camassa--Holm hierarchy.
 While for the positive members of this hierarchy one gets qualitatively the same asymptotic picture, the situation is somewhat different for the negative ones (including for instance the extended Dym equation).
 Although solutions of negative members of the Camassa--Holm hierarchy still split into a train of peakons, their speed will be proportional to the modulus of the corresponding eigenvalue.
 This causes the larger peakons to be the slower ones and the smaller peakons to be the faster ones, creating a qualitatively different picture.